Best Goalie Chest Protectors

 A goalies chest protector is one of the most important pieces of equipment on the ice.
 Today, we’re diving into the best goalie chest protectors for 2024.

-I want to quickly mention that myself and the team here at goaliecoaches as we do in every one of our goalie equipment review articles is this, we’re not here to convince you of a certain brand.
+I want to quickly mention that myself and the team here at GoalieCoaches as we do in every one of our goalie equipment review articles is this, we’re not here to convince you of a certain brand.
 We’re not getting paid by these companies, as you’ll notice in many of our breakdowns.. there is never just “one” company to trust.

-When it comes to chest protectors, it’s no different.
+When it comes to chest and arm protectors, it’s no different.
 We tend to recommend Vaughn chest and arm protection for goalies, simply because we’ve used them the longest, and we know who uses them at the pro level.

 Like picking the helmet you’ll use, choosing a chest protector is one of the most important decisions you’ll make equipment wise.
 Yes, even above the pads you’ll use.
 Why is it more important?
 Because every single movement you make as a goalie between the pipes starts with your core.
 If you choose a chest protector that’s not mobile, or lower quality, movement is affected.
 When movement is affected, you’re slower.
-When you get hit with pucks and they hurt, bad, you lose interest in jumping in front of the next one.
+When you get hit with pucks and they hurt, and you lose interest in jumping in front of the next one.

 Remember, no two pieces of goalie gear are created alike.
 While they may look the same, or be manufactured by the same company, there is always slight changes to the equipment.